mcd500/RISC-V_T-Shirt_logo/README.md

 Data files for RISC-V Ambassador logos used for creating T-Shirts and notebooks.

-The first project used KiCad for designing T-Shirt logs.
+The first project used KiCad for designing T-Shirt logos.

 The logo data is inspired by PCB layout of the real RISC-V board developed by SparkFun.